toraritte/knowledge-gaps/Nix-glob/nix-notes.md

 This is a semi-structured mess of notes, and the clean up is in the plans.

+### What is a "package set"?

+First saw it ["9.2.
+BEAM Languages"](https://nixos.org/nixpkgs/manual/#sec-beam), but the term is just used out of nothing in Nixpkgs manual.
+Am I just overcomplicating things, and it only means "collection of packages", such as Nixpkgs?

+Occurences:

++ Nix manual: 0

++ NixOS manual: 1

+  In [21.1.2.
+Adding Packages to Emacs](https://nixos.org/nixos/manual/#module-services-emacs-adding-packages): "* 3 This generates an emacsWithPackages function.
+It takes a single argument: a function from a package set to a list of packages (the packages that will be available in Emacs).*"

++ Nixpkgs manual: 68 (probably the best source to figure out the meaning from the context)

++ Thesis: 0

 ### `nix-shell` won't find packages that `nix-env` would (on NixOS)

 ```text